Menu

 Sharon Alexander

-Please contact me if you know of anyone who may be interested in joining our wonderful Sisterhood.
-You can contact me at: membership@kkbesisterhood.org If you need assistance with payment, please contact Sherrie Feinstein, Sisterhood Treasurer, at sisterhoodtreas@gmail.com
+Please contact me if you know anyone who may be interested in joining our Sisterhood.
+New KKBE members are offered complimentary Sisterhood membership through the end of the fiscal year they join.
+That will be June 30, 2025 this year.
+You can contact me at: membership@kkbesisterhood.org.
+If you need assistance with payment, please contact Sherrie Feinstein, Sisterhood Treasurer, at sisterhoodtreas@gmail.com.

 VP Chosen Treasures